 I think she is fighting demons.
 I think, even though her parents are long dead, she is trying to project her disappointment in them.
 Perhaps those are questions she always wanted to ask them, but never got around to doing, most likely because courage fails us when we need to ask our parents some hard questions.

 Perhaps she is hoping some random person would hear her, and take her words as food for thought, perhaps thinking more than twice before bringing forth children.

 Is she insinuating that poor people should not procreate?
-That people should stop giving birth to children they cannot take care of, in an ideal world, is a statement that should be taken as part of the gospel according to common sense, but we do not use that book for survival.
+In an ideal world, people should stop giving birth to children they cannot take care of is a statement that should be taken as part of the gospel according to common sense, but we do not use that book for survival.
 What we use is the book of reality, and the reality is that sometimes, no matter how prepared you are, things can go wrong at the most inappropriate of times.
 Remember grass to grace?
 There is also the opposite, grace to grace.

 It’s tricky, from whichever angle you look at it.